-- Marketing/Communication Strategy-Broaden the investor base through increased outreach and relationship expansion; continue building Dynex's industry presence and brand as a thought leader using targeted media efforts; - Operational Strategy-Assess operational risk and consider service providers that could enhance the overall control environment of the Company. - Human Capital Strategy-Develop and implement succession plans across key functions of the organization; implement processes to ensure talent retention, employee satisfaction and a thriving culture that reflects Dynex's values; continue talent management with development opportunities and training for professional and personal growth.
+Human Capital Strategy-Develop and implement succession plans across key functions of the organization; implement processes to ensure talent retention, employee satisfaction and a thriving culture that reflects Dynex's values; continue talent management with development opportunities and training for professional and personal growth.

 The Compensation Committee reviewed the individual performance of Messrs.
-Boston and Colligan and Ms. Popenoe with respect to their contributions to meeting these strategic objectives for 2022 and, in addition, the performance of their responsibilities as Chief Executive Officer and Co-Chief Investment Officer; Executive Vice-President, Chief Financial Officer and Secretary; and President and Co-Chief Investment Officer, respectively.
-The Compensation Committee noted that the Company's overall performance for the year relative to its strategic objectives was outstanding, particularly given the challenges facing the industry in 2022.
-The Compensation Committee also noted that the executive officers' efforts with respect to growing the Company's capital base, understanding the macroeconomic environment, and executing on risk management efforts were critical to the overall success of the Company in 2022.
-Overall, the Compensation Committee felt that management had exceeded expectations for the 2022 strategic objectives by achieving the following:
+Boston and Colligan and Ms. Popenoe with respect to their contributions to meeting these strategic objectives for 2023 and, in addition, the performance of their responsibilities during 2023 as Chief Executive Officer; Executive Vice-President, Chief Financial Officer and Secretary; and President and Chief Investment Officer, respectively.
+The Compensation Committee noted that the Company's overall performance for the year relative to its strategic objectives was outstanding, particularly given the challenges facing the industry in 2023.
+The Compensation Committee also noted that the executive officers' efforts with respect to growing the Company's capital base, understanding the macroeconomic environment, and executing on risk management efforts were critical to the overall success of the Company in 2023.
+Overall, the Compensation Committee felt that management had exceeded expectations for the 2023 strategic objectives by achieving the following:

 - Actively managed the investment portfolio, risk and liquidity position, protecting the Company's capital base.
-A strategic communication plan covering market, operational, and regulatory risk was utilized in the midst of geopolitical events and a dynamic macroeconomic environment; - Actively managed the Company's capital structure, leading to substantial growth in the Company's capital base and improvement in market liquidity;

-- Continuing to actively cultivate relationships with regulators and other market participants to monitor both domestic and international policies;, helped to ensure the Company's and the industry's voice in the development of regulatory policy, where practical; - Expanded marketing efforts to include media appearances and digital media as well as more in person meetings with current and potential investors; expanded the Company's reach to potential new target investor markets; invested time with the Analyst community to discuss financial metrics in light of interest rate volatility and an inverted yield curve: - Engaged with a third-party service provider to enhance the resiliency of the Company's operating platforms and improve the scalability and operating leverage of the Company to support growth; and - Successfully transitioned the CFO role in 2022 as part of the Company's succession planning efforts, completing the process in a disciplined and structured manner leading to an effective transition; employee training on market, technical and personal development topics was a focus in 2022.
+A strategic communication plan covering market, operational, and regulatory risk was utilized in the midst of geopolitical events and a dynamic macroeconomic environment: - Actively managed the Company's capital structure, leading to growth in the Company's capital base and improvement in market liquidity; - Continuing to actively cultivate relationships with regulators and other market participants to monitor both domestic and international policies; helped to ensure the Company's and the industry's voice in the development of regulatory policy, where practical; - Expanded marketing efforts to include media appearances and digital media as well as more in person meetings with current and potential investors; expanded the Company's reach to potential new target investor markets; invested time with the Analyst community to discuss financial metrics in light of interest rate volatility and an inverted yield curve; and - Implemented a new operating model for more frequent goal setting and accountability.
+Focused employee training on market, technical and personal development topics in 2023.